Some convexity and monotonicity results of trace functionals

 \end{con}

-By the work of Morozova--Chentsov \cite{MC89russian} and Petz \cite{Petz96metric} on the monotone metrics, Conjecture \ref{conjecture4} can not hold.
-However, a similar problem has a positive answer: if we replace the power $2$ \eqref{eq:quadradic form-old} with $p$, then we have the monotonicity under UCPTP maps for certain $p$ (we need $\phi$ to be unital because of homogeneity).
+By the work of Morozova--Chentsov \cite{MC89russian}, Petz \cite{Petz96metric}, and \cite{Kumagai11extented} on the (extended) monotone metrics, Conjecture \ref{conjecture4} can not hold.
+However, a similar problem has a positive answer: if we replace the power $2$ in \eqref{eq:quadradic form-old} with $p$, then we have the monotonicity under unital maps whose dual are Schwarz for $1<p<2$.
 Further discussions of monotonicity for more general trace functionals suggest connections to operator log-convexity studied by Ando and Hiai \cite{AH11log}.
-See Section \ref{sect:conjecture4} for details.
+See Section \ref{sect:otherconjectures} for details.